Reading time: 4 min.

 Norwood 6 vs 7: what’s the difference?

 At stage 6, while your baldness is substantial and near-complete, you may still have some coverage around the crown, and some thin hair through the mid-scalp.
-At stage 7, this has completely disappeared, leaving you with just the hair around the back and sides of the head.
+At stage 7, this has completely disappeared, leaving you with just the hair remaining around the back and sides of the head.

 Does Finasteride work at Norwood stage 6?